said-ns/said-ns/README.md

-### Welcome, I'm Said
+### Welcome, I'm Said.

 I'm a frontend web developer as well as a web and UI/UX designer.

-- I’m currently working on ...
+- I’m currently working on

-- My skills include
+- My skills include...
   - HTML, CSS, and JS
   - UI/UX Knowledge
   - web design fundamentals